 Dance at Carnival: The Language of Diversity

-“We have put four ballets together,” said Avril, the troupe’s dance tutor.
-“There’s the Grand ballet, the Fete, the Congo and the Ballet Réel,” she said.
-Traditionally, “ballet is a French dance,” said Collis Hazel, head of the youth club.
+Traditionally, “ballet is a French dance,” said Hazel, who manages the group made up of 38 musicians and dancers.
 “While we were under [French colonial] influence, we learned this dance.”
-Over time, the Tobagans have added their own style and rhythms that are more closely tied with their African roots.
-“We have put a piece to it called Congo Ballet,” said Hazel.
+Over time, Tobagans have added their own style and rhythms that are more closely tied to their African roots.
+“We have put a piece to it called Congo Ballet,” Hazel said.

-At the West Indian Day Parade in New York, however, there is not so much rehearsed choreography as their is freedom and fluidity of movement.
-“There is dance, but not so much collective dance,” said Dale Byam, head of African American Studies at Brooklyn City University.
-“If you go to actual Carnival [in Brazil],” she explained, “you would see many more synchronized and choreographed movements.
+“There is dance, but not so much collective dance,” said Dale Byam, head of African American Studies at Brooklyn City University, who marched with a Mas band called The Oildowners on Monday.
+“If you go to actual Carnival [in Brazil], you would see much more synchronized and choreographed movements.
 It’s much more of a parade [in NYC].”

-“Pontificating on hyper-sexualisation is dangerous to do,” said Michael Manswell, Executive Director of Something Positive Inc., a nonprofit arts and education organization.
+“Pontificating on hyper-sexualization is dangerous to do,” said Michael Manswell, executive director of Something Positive Inc., a nonprofit arts and education organization based in Brooklyn.
 “As we look at sexuality, we need to… remove the taboos of sex as shameful,” he said.
 “If we were to [do this], we would see a different kind of expression that doesn’t impinge on our morality.”

-“Dance is a language in and of itself,” said Nia Salandy, 54, a former dancer who now lives in Atlanta, GA.
-In Trinidad, where she’s from, dance “really fostered community involvement,” said Salandy.
-“The thing about dance is that there’s no size, there’s no age, there’s just people.”
+“Dance is a language in and of itself,” said Nia Salandy, 54, a former dancer who now lives in Atlanta.
+She also took part in the parade, marching with Pagua Mas band.
+In Trinidad, where she’s from, dance “really fostered community involvement,” Salandy said.
+“The thing about dance is that there’s no size, there’s no age, there are just people.”

 “The beauty of the New York carnival, [is that] it’s not specifically one group of people and so it has an amazing potential,” said Byam.
-Despite the countless different nationalities and cultures present at the parade, “dance creates that language that we can connect through, and music is the throughline, which has no boundaries,” she said.
-“Dance is a sort of unifier, a new nation within the nation but we all connect to it, there’s no explanation necessary.”
+Despite the countless different nationalities and cultures present at the parade, “dance is a sort of unifier, a new nation within the nation, but we all connect to it, and there’s no explanation necessary.”